 An individual’s entitlement to leave encashment is also determined by whether they work in the public or private sector.

-• Government Employees: They can encash a maximum of 300 days of leaves and the amount received is exempted from tax.
+- Government Employees: They can encash up to a maximum of 300 days of earned leave at retirement, and the amount received is fully exempt from income tax under Section 10(10AA) of the Income Tax Act, subject to eligibility..

 Retirement or Separation